jorishr/website-text-translator/README.md

   },
 ```

-### selectors and exclusions
+### Selectors and exclusions

 The program will ignore HTML elements unless they are included in the `selectors` array in the config file.
 For example, `<div>` elements are ignored by default.
 It is recommended to not have translatable text lingering around, wrap it in a `<p>` or `<span>`.

-other exclusions by default:
+Other exclusions by default:

 - elements with the HTML attribute `translate="no"`
 - elements and textNodes that are empty or contain only whitespace